neilkatin/lah-cert-positions-guide/source/recon-lead.md

 ## Description

 The Recon lead is in charge of managing the recon group.
-Recon reports to the Operations Lead.
+The Recon Lead reports to the Operations Lead.

 ## Missions